eliheady/wtutf/Readme.md

   .:         0x2e |       2e (1) |
   c:         0x63 |       63 (1) |
   o:         0x6f |       6f (1) |
   m:         0x6d |       6d (1) |
   ```

 The 0x0581 (ց) and 0x0435 (е) look slightly different from 'g' and 'e' on my system, but they could easily go unnoticed in many contexts.
-Luckily that particular domain won't appear in the public DNS and should be blocked by common browser 'confusables' checking - but it's not blocked by the current version of Chrome.
+That domain should be blocked by common browser 'confusables' checking - but it's not blocked by the current version of Chrome.

 This program shows what went into strings that look similar but aren't identical.
 It is also useful if you need to troubleshoot punycode conversion.